bob-ros2/rosmdb/README.md

 How to use the ROS action interface can be seen in the also provided CLI ROS Node under [scripts/cli.py](scripts/cli.py)
-This is the preferable way to communicate with the RosMDB Node.
+Via Action Service is the preferable way to communicate with the RosMDB Node.

 To insert data via the json topic a simple std_msgs/String publisher can be used.
 If the string is JSON parsable in will be handled as object, otherwise it will be treated as string.
 For this method no response is available about the state of the insert_one operation.

 How to use a ROS service interface can be found in the ROS documentation [https://ros.org](https://ros.org)